mfitzwinick/Responsiveness-Portfolio/README.md

 # Things needed to view

 The index.html is a file that is linked to both a style sheet (asssets/css/style.css) and two sub html indices, named contactindex.html and portfolioindex.html.
 They are also linked to the included image files.
 I also provided a Bootstrap link in the header in order to utilize the sites content and templates.
-For alternate viewports, a viewport meta tage was included on all html pages.
+For alternate viewports, a viewport meta tag is included on the html page.

 # Challenges and Observations